ericzrinsky/discogs/case_study.md

 make
 ```

-It may take a few moments for the installation to complete, but once it does, you can verify that it was successful by using the command below:
+It may take a few moments to complete, but once it does, you can verify that your installation was successful with the command below:

 ```console
 sqlite3